twilio/twilio-voice-react-native/docs/twilio-voice-react-native.call_class.hold_method.md

 ## Call.hold() method

-Set the hold status of the call.
+Put this end of the call on hold or not on hold.

 <b>Signature:</b>